LonamiWebs/Telethon/client/doc/concepts/updates.rst

 ----------------

 There is no way to tell Telegram to only send certain updates.
+Telegram sends all updates to connected active clients as they occur.
 Telethon must be received and process all updates to ensure correct ordering.

 Filters are not magic.